Virginia Institute of Marine Science

 Fishery products--Storage; Fishery processing; Fishery products -- Preservation.

 Virginia Sea Grant Marine Advisory Program., & Virginia Institute of Marine Science.
 (1986) Enhancing the value of commercial fish species through quality control procedures : an integrated approach for Mid-Atlantic fisheries..
-Virginia Institute of Marine Science, College of William and Mary. https://doi.org/10.25773/487h-1t47
+Virginia Institute of Marine Science, William & Mary. https://doi.org/10.25773/487h-1t47